realtek-lunix/RTL8852BU_RTL8832BU_WiFi_linux/README.md

 # RTL8852BU_RTL8832BU_WiFi_linux

-compatible with most AX1800 wifi6 addapter
+Compatible with most AX1800 wifi6 addapters
+USB-AX55 Nano

-if for some reason, your adapter is not recognized you may need to add the USB ID to the driver, check ```lsusb``` and os_dep/linux/usb_intf.c file.
+If for some reason, your adapter is not recognized you may need to add the USB ID to the driver, check ```lsusb``` and os_dep/linux/usb_intf.c file.

 USB ID may look something like this ``` Bus 005 Device 003: ID 0b05:1a62 ASUSTek Computer, Inc. 802.11ax WLAN Adapter  ```